Law Firm SEO: Rankings For Successful Law Firms

 Appearing at or near the top of search engine results or “local pack” for specific searches can increase website visits and provide more contacts with potential clients.
 It’s a numbers game.
 The more times you can discuss a case with a potential client, the more opportunities you have for new business with your law firm.

 Optimizing for other search engines is also important.
 Overall when you optimize for Google other search engines follow suit.
-These search engines have smaller quantities of traffic, different niches of users, and overall there is less competition.
-Examples: Bing, Yahoo, DuckDuckGo, ect.
+These search engines have varying quantities of traffic, and different niches of users, and overall there is less competition.
+Examples: Bing, Yahoo, DuckDuckGo, Reddit, Youtube ect.

 Bing for example is the second largest search engine on the web outside of Google ownership.
-A lot of its user base is of the older demographic group, which also means they have more purchasing power with the caveat of longer turnaround times.
+A lot of its user base is of the older demographic group (They don’t change their browser, so they keep the default OS Browser Safari or Edge for Windows) , which also means they have more purchasing power with the caveat of longer turnaround times.
 Bing is more straightforward about its ranking factors, and the process is more straightforward and simpler than Google’s.

 Difference Between SEO and PPC

 Search engine optimization (SEO) and pay-per-click (PPC) advertising are two different methods to reach your target audience when they search for relevant keywords.
-The main difference between each approach is that you pay to appear in front of your target audience with PPC and SEO organically puts you in front of your audience.
-When using PPC advertising, the clicks your website receives are related to the cost of creating advertising content.
+The main difference between each approach is that you pay to appear in front of your target audience with PPC and SEO organically places you in front of your audience.
+When using PPC advertising, you pay the search engine where you want to advertise, for example, Google, when a potential client clicks on your ads (text, display, video…).

-A simpler way to explain the difference between SEO and PPC is by thinking about it as real estate.
-When you own a home you invest in improving the value of the asset you own and control (like with doing SEO for your website, you own the asset, and the value increases over time).
-With PPC or renting (Google SERPS real estate), you lose the benefits if stop paying rent – like with PPC you are only renting the ad space so you lose the benefits if you stop paying for ads.
+A simpler way to explain the difference between SEO and PPC is by comparing them to real estate.
+When you own a home you invest in improving the value of the asset you own and control (like with SEO for your website, you own the asset, and the value increases over time).
+Pay Per Click or renting (Google SERPS real estate), you lose the benefits if stop paying rent – like with PPC you are only renting the ad space so you lose the benefits if you stop paying for the search engine to show your ads.

-If you are wondering what benefits come with a PPC campaign compared to organic SEO, the simple answer is speed.
-However, quickly and directly reaching your target audience comes with a price, something will dive into more later on.
-The best alternative for new and well-established law firms is a healthy balance between strong SEO practices and PPC campaigns.
+If you are wondering what the benefits of a PPC campaign are compared to organic SEO, the simple answer is speed to reach your potential clients.
+However, reaching your target audience quickly and directly comes with a price.
+The best alternative for new and well-established law firms is a healthy balance between strong SEO practices and PPC campaigns, but also social media marketing is a must and email marketing campaigns are needed to nurture leads into clients.
+A mix of everything is necessary to succeed.

 What Is the First Step in SEO for Law Firms?